etjpk/recipe_app/README.md

 1. Use the search bar to find recipes.
 2. Tap a recipe card to view details.
-3. Tap the heart icon to favorite/unfavorite.
+3. Tap the heart icon to favorite.
 4. Go to the favorites page to see all favorite recipes.
+5. Tap on delete icon to unfavorite.